 Waterfall or the standard software development lifecycle (SDLC) is appropriate for Mode 1 technology like HCM, CRM, and accounting, but an Agile approach is required for Mode 2 - innovative business applications.

 Regardless of which approach you take (partnership vs. in-house), it is critical to explicitly define your projects.
 By clearly delineating systems of record (Mode 1) and strategic innovation / differentiation projects (Mode 2), you can clearly set project expectations which will pave the way to success.
-For more on how to effectively plan for your strategic and run the business initiatives, checkout this brief on Project Management.
+For more on how to effectively plan for your strategic and run the business initiatives, checkout this Whitepaper on Project Management.

 The diagram below visually communicates the difference between Mode 1 and Mode 2 projects.